-In a perfect wedding planning world, every single person you'd like to be present at your big day will be there with bells on—end of story.
+In a perfect wedding planning world, every single person you'd like to be present on your big day will be there with bells on—end of story.
 But as you may have figured out by now, that world can, at times, be unpredictable, and sometimes even disappointing.
 If you find yourself feeling upset while opening a particular RSVP card, we understand.
 Here's how to handle an unexpected or upsetting "no" response while wedding planning.

 Put Things in Perspective

 First thing's first, before you react—think.
 Will this guest's presence (or absence) affect your wedding day in the slightest?
 If "no," then move on.
 If you think the answer is "yes," then reassess.
-Unless this person is in your bridal party, or is one of your closest friends or family members, it's unlikely they are intended to be a huge part of your day.
-(If they do fall in to one of those categories, then a conversation should certainly ensue.)
+Unless this person is in your bridal party or is one of your closest friends or family members, it's unlikely they are intended to be a huge part of your day (if they do fall into one of those categories, then a conversation should certainly ensue).

 If it's something as simple as, "I can't believe they aren't coming to mine, I went to theirs!" you need to refocus your energies elsewhere.
 As much as we'd all like to be able to control every aspect of our weddings, it's simply not possible—especially with variables as unpredictable as people themselves.